-Equation (4) gives a general expression of

-the equilibrium condition for investment.

-This equation has important implications for

-the dynamics of a country's investment and

-growth in the aftermath of capital account

-liberalization because the impact of liberal-

-ization works through the cost of capital.
-Let

-$$r^$$

-denote the exogenously given world inter-

-est rate.
-The standard assumption in the lit-

-erature is that $r^$ is less than $r$ because the

-rest of the world has more capital per unit of

-effective labor than the developing country.

-It is also standard to assume that the devel-

-oping country is small, which means that

-nothing it does affects world prices.
+Equation (4) gives a general expression of the equilibrium condition for investment.
+This equation has important implications for the dynamics of a country's investment and growth in the aftermath of capital account liberalization, because the impact of liberalization works through the cost of capital.
+Let r^ denote the exogenously given world interest rate.
+The standard assumption in the literature is that r^ is less than r, because the rest of the world has more capital per unit of effective labor than the developing country.
+It is also standard to assume that the developing country is small, which means that nothing it does affects world prices.

 Under these assumptions, when the developing country liberalizes, capital surges in to exploit the difference between the world interest rate and the country's rate of return to capital.
-The absence of any frictions in the model means that the country's ratio of capital to effective labor jumps immediately to its postliberalization, steady-state level.
-Figure 1 depicts this jump as a rightward shift of the vertical dashed line from $k{s.state}$ to $k^{s.state}$ .
-In the postliberalization steady state, the marginal product of capital equals the world interest rate plus the rate of depreciation:
+The absence of any frictions in the model means that the country's ratio of capital to effective labor jumps immediately to its post-liberalization, steady-state level.
+Figure 1 depicts this jump as a rightward shift of the vertical dashed line from $k{s.state}$ to $k{s.state}^$.
+In the post-liberalization steady state, the marginal product of capital is equal to the world interest rate plus the rate of depreciation:

-(5) $$f'(k{s.state}^) = r^ + \delta.$$
+$$f'(k{s,state}^) = r^ + \delta \tag{5}.$$